stuartstaniford/permaplan/README.md

 Permaculture planning software.
 In early stages of development, do not try to use yet.
 Shooting to have alpha semi-usable code mid 2021.
 Intend to ultimately open-source, but right now is still all rights-reserved with no license to copy.

 Currently only believed to compile on MacOS Mojave and Catalina.
-Written in C++, but I speak it with a very strong C accent (I was a C network security guy for over twenty years).
+Code is in C++, but I speak it with a very strong C accent (I was a C network security guy for over twenty years).

 Installation notes for building the source: